What time does the school day start and finish?

-Every student at Les Voies has a Learning Plan in place.
-This contains all the student’s details, educational targets, attendance, how to build effective relationships, what routines/responses work best (The 3 R’s), Personal Handling Plan (PHP) and Risk Assessment (RA).
-It is the tutor’s responsibility to ensure that these are kept up to date.
+Every student at Les Voies has a MEAP+ in place.
+This contains all the student’s up to date details, educational targets; attendance; how we as staff can best support them; what routines/responses work best (The 3 R’s); Personal Handling Plan (PHP) and Risk Assessment (RA).

 What transport arrangements are available?